 If you get NHS continuing healthcare (CHC) or a jointly funded health and social care package for complex needs, your child receives continuing care (CC), or you are in receipt of section 117 aftercare you can now manage your care budget yourself through a personal health budget.

 If you get NHS continuing healthcare (CHC) or a jointly funded health and social care package for complex needs, your child receives continuing care (CC), or you are in receipt of section 117 aftercare, you can now manage this yourself through a personal health budget.

 What is a personal health budget?

-A personal health budget is an amount of money to support the health and wellbeing needs of you or someone you care for.
-They are designed to improve the healthcare of you or the person you care by offering more choice and control over the support and services you get.
+A personal health budget is an amount of money to support the health and wellbeing needs of you, or someone you care for.
+They are designed to improve the healthcare of you or the person you care by offering more choice and control over the support and services you rely on.